Is a Correction Looming Ahead for Cano Health Inc. (CANO)

 CANO’s Market Performance

-CANO stocks went down by -6.62% for the week, with a monthly drop of -13.43% and a quarterly performance of -28.49%, while its annual performance rate touched -60.66%.
-The volatility ratio for the week stands at 6.49% while the volatility levels for the past 30 days are set at 6.99% for Cano Health Inc..
-The simple moving average for the period of the last 20 days is -17.12% for CANO stocks with a simple moving average of -45.31% for the last 200 days.
+CANO stocks went up by 5.42% for the week, with a monthly drop of -21.64% and a quarterly performance of -12.06%, while its annual performance rate touched -59.49%.
+The volatility ratio for the week stands at 7.55% while the volatility levels for the past 30 days are set at 6.84% for Cano Health Inc..
+The simple moving average for the period of the last 20 days is -11.63% for CANO stocks with a simple moving average of -44.17% for the last 200 days.

 Analysts’ Opinion of CANO

-Many brokerage firms have already submitted their reports for CANO stocks, with Piper Sandler repeating the rating for CANO by listing it as a “Underweight.”
-The predicted price for CANO in the upcoming period, according to Piper Sandler is $5 based on the research report published on April 06th of the current year 2022.
+Many brokerage firms have already submitted their reports for CANO stocks, with UBS repeating the rating for CANO by listing it as a “Buy.”
+The predicted price for CANO in the upcoming period, according to UBS is $15 based on the research report published on April 20th of the current year 2022.

-Credit Suisse, on the other hand, stated in their research note that they expect to see CANO reach a price target of $13.
-The rating they have provided for CANO stocks is “Outperform” according to the report published on April 01st, 2022.
+Piper Sandler, on the other hand, stated in their research note that they expect to see CANO reach a price target of $5, previously predicting the price at $8.50.
+The rating they have provided for CANO stocks is “Underweight” according to the report published on April 06th, 2022.

-Citigroup gave a rating of “Buy” to CANO, setting the target price at $12 in the report published on January 10th of the current year.
+Credit Suisse gave a rating of “Outperform” to CANO, setting the target price at $13 in the report published on April 01st of the current year.

-During the last 5 trading sessions, CANO fell by -6.62%, which changed the moving average for the period of 200-days by -57.63% in comparison to the 20-day moving average, which settled at $6.24.
-In addition, Cano Health Inc. saw -41.41% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CANO rose by +5.42%, which changed the moving average for the period of 200-days by -57.90% in comparison to the 20-day moving average, which settled at $5.85.
+In addition, Cano Health Inc. saw -41.08% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading